 When I interviewed and hired Huyen Dang she was still a senior in high school.
 Our wholesale pastry manager, Tramy Le, recommended her.
 Right away Huyen made an impression with her hard work and attention to detail.
 Over the years she’s proved she can handle big responsibilities.
 Not only does she know how to do just about every job in production, she is frequently on the floor helping whichever group most needs the help.
 She plays a key role in our success.

 Thanh Huyen Dang, who goes by Huyen (pronounced “Wen”), is the general manager of Macrina’s bread production.
 She oversees the teams that prepare the dough, bake the bread, and do the packing.
 Overall, Huyen manages nearly 100 people.
 While she has plenty of office work to tackle, you’ll often find her on the production floor shaping loaves of bread.
 Huyen says, “Because we form every loaf of bread by hand, it is a lot of work.”

 Huyen earned her general manager position through hard work and a talent for managing people.
 She was still in high school when she started working part-time at Macrina in 2002.
 After finishing high school, she moved to full time in the wholesale pastry department.
-Two years later, Phuong Bui, Head Baker, invited Huyen to join him in the bread department as his assistant.
+Two years later, Phuong Bui, Head Baker, invited Huyen to join him in the bread department as his general.
 She was promoted to Bread General Manager in 2012.